Kathryn Beaumont, the original voice of Wendy, and Tinker Bell model

 Walt Disney Pictures releases the comedy Man of the House, starring Chevy Chase,

 Jonathan Taylor Thomas, Farrah Fawcett, Zachary Browne and George Wendt.
-It is
+A resourceful

 Roommates, a comedy-drama film starring Peter Falk, D. B. Sweeney and Julianne